Multiplying and Dividing Decimals

 If you first just multiply 422 x 31 you get

-Now, there are 2 decimal places to the right of 4.22 and 1 decimal place to the right of 3.1.
+Now, there are 2 decimal places in 4.22 and 1 decimal place in 3.1.
 This is a total of 3 decimal places.
-We count three decimal places to the right of 13082 and we get the answer:
+We then put three decimal places in 13082 and we finally get the answer:

 1) 4.220 x 3.10 = ?

-To show how the decimal part works, we'll solve the same problem, but this time we will add a zero to the right of each number we multiply.
+To show how the decimal part works, we'll solve the same problem again, but this time we will add a zero to the right of each number we multiply.
 This doesn't change the value of the numbers, so it shouldn't change the answer we get.

 First we multiply without worrying about the decimals:

-Now, we total the decimals.
+Now, we count the total amount of decimals.
 There are 5 total decimals places this time.
-If we count over 5 places on 1308200 we get the same answer:
+If we count over 5 decimal places from the end of 1308200 we get the same answer:

-Note: the extra zeros to the right of the decimal point do not change the value.
+Note: the extra zeros to the right of the decimal point do not change the value of the number.

 When you are dividing a number with a decimal point by a whole number, dividing decimals is pretty simple.